alphasaft/Micro/src/documents/✂️ Advanced Handbook.md

 ### 1.1.
 Arity

-When declaring an operator, you have to specify an arity, which must be either a number, or a 2-sized array, inclusive at both endpoints.
+As explained in the [beginner's handbook](🔎%20Beginner%20Handbook.md), when declaring an operator, you have to specify an arity, which must be either a number, or a 2-sized array, inclusive at both endpoints.
 If that arity is two, you can use the operator in infix mode, as in `a+b`.
 That's what was done in the beginner's handbook, but that's not the only possibility.

 If that arity is one, then the operator is to be used in prefix mode :